Radhouane Salhi

-Radhouane Salhi (رضوان صالحي) (born 18 December 1967) is a former Tunisian footballer who played as a goalkeeper.
-He spent his 15-year career at Étoile du Sahel.
+Radhouane Salhi (رضوان صالحي) (born 18 December 1967) is a former Tunisian footballer who played as a goalkeeper for the national team.
+He spent his entire 15-year career at Étoile du Sahel.

 International career

 Salhi made his debut for the Tunisia national football team in December 1994 against Algeria and was named in squad for the 1998 FIFA World Cup, without playing any matches.
 His last international match was a friendly match against Togo in January 2000, coming off the bench to replace Chokri El Ouaer.